Image Copyright © Nick Waite 2000-2001

 Thanks to Dave & Paul for putting up with me.

-Thanks to Honda of Salisbury for their advice on a couple of occasion during the trip.
+Thanks to Honda of Salisbury for their advice on a couple of occasion during

 Written every evening on a Toshiba Libretto 110CT.